dan-chui/amazonian-frontend/README.md

 - **Stripe API**: Connected to the Stripe API to allow payment processing.

-- **Perfect Lighthouse score**: Achieved a 100 Lighthouse score for Desktop devices.
+- **Perfect Lighthouse score**: Achieved a 100 Google Lighthouse score for Desktop devices.

 ---
 ## Demo